 The lessons are based on the Prentice Hall Classics version, but there are only minor differences between this and earlier versions.
 (The 1999 and 1994 Addison Wesley editions appear to be essentially identical with the Pearson-Prentice Hall edition except for the cover.)
-Solution manuals are available from Pearson-Prentice Hall (also from rainbowresource.com), but you will probably not need the solution manual for this course because each lesson has a second video that demonstrates the solutions of a significant number of problems, enough to be the entire assignment.
-Texts may be obtained directly from Pearson-Prentice Hall.
-Used copies may be available from Amazon.com, Valore Books, or elsewhere.
+You will probably not need the solution manual for this course since a video solution guide for the assigned problems is included.
+However, a pdf copy of the publisher’s solution manual bundled with a pdf copy of a Skills Practice workbook are available here for a nominal cost.
+(The pdf solution manual has worked-out solutions to all problems in the text.)
+The text may be obtained from the publisher through Savvas.com, and through various new and used textbook sources such as Amazon.com, Valore Books, etc.

 A number of parents have asked how to pace of the class over the course of a school year.
 In a home schooling environment the schedule can, and probably should, be more flexible than in a standard classroom.
 The ultimate basis for setting the pace is the level of understanding of the student.
 This text is designed to be a 1-year course, but I know some people spread it out over two years.
 The ability and readiness of the student should be the determining factor.

 Mathematics textbooks are generally structured on the assumption of covering one section per day, with extra days for testing, review, and re-teaching of the more difficult topics.
 The table below should help.